owsf/owsf-firmware/README.md

 The sensors can be specified in a DTS like fashion.

-The firmware works in concert with the companion control server.
+The firmware works in concert with the companion control server [IOTA](https://github.com/junkdna/esp8266-control-server).